-You could even harness Whatfix’s superior analytics feature to track the engagement with the walkthroughs, task lists, beacons, smart-tips and other in-app training content.
+You could even harness Whatfix’s superior analytics feature to measure your training effectiveness and track the engagement with your walkthroughs, task lists, beacons, smart-tips, and other in-app training content.
 Some of the insights thus secured are :

 Task List progress: Completion rate of a set onboarding activities to understand initial engagement